TheOpenSpaceProgramArchive/OpenSpaceProgramNotes/docs/Technical.md

 * **WireInput**

    Used by a `Machine` to read data from another `Machine` by connecting to one of its its `WireOutput`.

+*TODO: think about how to properly handle dynamic parts: fairings, hinges, extendable parts, etc... *

 *List more ideas here*